-§1926.200 Accident prevention signs and tags.
+§ 1926.200 Accident prevention signs and tags.

-- (a) General.
-Signs and symbols required by this subpart shall be visible at all times when work is being performed, and shall be removed or covered promptly when the hazards no longer exist. - (b) Danger signs.
-(1) Danger signs (see Figure G-1) shall be used only where an immediate hazard exists. - (2) Danger signs shall have red as the predominating color for the upper panel; black outline on the borders; and a white lower panel for additional sign wording. - (c) Caution signs.
+(a) General.
+Signs and symbols required by this subpart shall be visible at all times when work is being performed, and shall be removed or covered promptly when the hazards no longer exist.

+(see Figure G-1) shall be used only for, accident prevention signs. where an immediate hazard exists.

+predominating color for the upper panel; shall apply.

+black outline on the borders; and a white lower panel for additional sign wording.

+(c) Caution signs.
 (1) Caution signs (see Figure G-2) shall be used only to warn against potential hazards or to caution against unsafe practices.

+(2) Caution signs shall have yellow as the predominating color; black upper panel and borders; yellow lettering of "caution" on the black panel; and the lower yellow panel for additional sign wording.
+Black lettering shall be used for additional wording.